ironArray/Caterva2/SPECS.md

 ```

-For the time being, compression will be done in one chunk (max 2 GB), but in a next version we will be able to compress files larger than 2GB by using several chunks.
+For the time being, `.b2` files can be made in one shot (i.e. a single `schunk.append_data()` call), but in a next version we should be able to compress files larger than available memory by using a chunked algorithm (i.e. reading and writing chunk-by-chunk).